How do I remove the obstacles in my way?

 Hey, I'm Anne.

-I'm a way seer, or you could say pattern-breaker.
-Someone who has spent years learning to notice the beliefs running my life from the inside — the ones that kept me from leaping when it was time to, that had me stop from asking for help, that had me hush when it was time to speak up.
+I’m a way seer, or you could say a pattern-breaker, someone who has spent years learning to notice the beliefs running my life from the inside: the ones that kept me from daring to make a change when it was time to, that stopped me from asking for help, that made me shut down when it was time to speak up.

-I also believe that the most important thing we are here to experience in this lifetime is to be ourselves.
-The truest version of ourselves.
+I believe that one of the most important things we are here to experience in this lifetime is to be ourselves, the truest version of ourselves.
 To sing our metaphorical song.

-For me, that was more literal.
-The whole of my twenties was devoted to building my voice and pursuing a music career as a singer.
-I went against the grain — trying to become an artist in a family of scientists — and that experience of owning a passion that didn’t fit the script is behind so much of what I do now as a coach.
-I dropped out of university where I was reading English, philosophy and psychology.
-It’s almost poetic to find me here: writing, studying Buddhist and Asian philosophy, and coaching — while leaning on ACT (Acceptance and Commitment Therapy), IFS (Internal Family Systems), self-narrative, and more.
+For me, that was also literal.
+Most of my twenties were devoted to building my voice and pursuing a career as a singer.
+I went against the grain, trying to become an artist in a family of scientific minds, and that experience of following a passion that didn’t fit the script is behind so much of what I do now.

-As a coach, I am not here as someone who has arrived.
-I’m here as someone who has put in the hours to understand the path, who has built the tools, the training, and the practice to walk alongside you on yours.
+As a coach, I’m not here as someone who has arrived.
+I’m here as someone who has put in the hours to understand the path, and who has built the tools, training, and practice to walk alongside you on yours.

 My own story is ironic.
-I used to think I didn’t know how to tell a story.
-I carried this belief since my teens, after a botched attempt to entertain my extended family at a holiday lunch.
-It stayed with me for years.
+I used to think I was bad at telling stories.
+I carried that belief for years after a botched attempt to entertain my extended family at a big holiday gathering.

-Meanwhile: what skill do you think you need to sell luxury women’s shoes?
-Storytelling.
+Meanwhile, what skill do you think you need to sell luxury women’s shoes but stories!

-In my personal life, this belief had me hold back from sharing myself.
+In my personal life, that belief had me hold back from sharing myself.
 At work, it became the bedrock of my career.
-Over my years at Christian Louboutin, I edited press releases while I never dared write them — and yet I was writing brilliant emails to CEOs of major global brands.
+Over my years at Christian Louboutin, I edited press releases while never daring to write them, and yet I was writing brilliant emails to CEOs of major global brands.
 Emails that required precision, empathy, strategy, and voice.
 I was doing the thing while telling myself I couldn’t do the thing.

 I spent seventeen years at Christian Louboutin, rising from the shop floor to Senior Vice President of Global Communications.
 I helped build a great company.
-I helped a brand find its voice at a global scale.
-And then I left — to finally understand my own.
+I helped a brand find its voice at global scale.
+And after I left, I faced the challenge of finally understanding my own.

 02 WHAT WE ACTUALLY WORK ON